Frequently Asked Questions

 How do I pay?

-If you're registering for EverAfter for 2019-2020 and will be new to the program, use these instructions for creating a MyPaymentsPlus guest account, but be sure to also use the program registration form.
+If you're registering for EverAfter for 2023-2024 but do not yet have a MyPaymentsPlus account, use these instructions for creating a MyPaymentsPlus account, but be sure to also use the program registration form to register your child.

 There is not a sign-up process for daily care, but fees must be paid by the due dates in order to continue service.